-Nail Guns have become so common used now mainly because of their ease of use and speed that the old hammer is hardly seen now on more commercial construction sites (technology moves on).
+Nail Guns have become common use now mainly because of their ease of use and speed, that the old hammer is hardly seen now on more commercial construction sites (technology moves on).

 Most Nail Guns need to be in contact with the object they are fixing to engage the trigger action before firing the nail.
 This is more a safety procedure than anything else (these are very dangerous tools).